TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 # The Message Payload

-At this point we have enough information to emulate the sending and recieving of messages from the game server.
+At this point we have enough information to emulate the sending and receiving of messages from the game server.
 However we do not yet know how the payload of the message is structured.

 The first step is to get it decrypted.
 With the keypair we made in the previous part of this guide, we can now decrypt it using the private key.
 Using OpenSSL we just need to make a call to [RSA_private_encrypt](https://www.openssl.org/docs/man1.1.1/man3/RSA_private_decrypt.html).

 The padding mode depends on which side of the connection we are on, the client encrypts using **RSA_PKCS1_OAEP_PADDING**, while the server encrypts using **RSA_X931_PADDING**, this can be confirmed by breakpointing the RSA encryption and decryption functions in a debugger.

-As our encryption is asymetric, you may be asking how the client decrypts messages send by the server if it only has a public key.
-To do this the game exploits an intresting quirk of RSA cryptography, its possible to encrypt with the private key and decrypt with the public key.
+As our encryption is asymmetric, you may be asking how the client decrypts messages send by the server if it only has a public key.
+To do this the game exploits an interesting quirk of RSA cryptography, its possible to encrypt with the private key and decrypt with the public key.
 This is exactly what happens when the server sends the client message.
 For anyone contemplating doing this though, don't, it's terrible for a number of reasons.
-You can read some of these reasons [here](https://rdist.root.org/2007/05/01/rsa-public-keys-are-not-private/), written by someone far more knowledgable about cryptography than myself.
+You can read some of these reasons [here](https://rdist.root.org/2007/05/01/rsa-public-keys-are-not-private/), written by someone far more knowledgeable about cryptography than myself.

 So anyway, once we've decrypted the first message payload, what exactly do we get?